-Quick Setup of Redis Enterprise VPC (RV)
+Quick Setup of Redis Cloud Pro

-- Sign up for an RV account
+- Sign up for a Redis Cloud Pro account.

-- Create a new RV subscription
+- Create a new Redis Cloud Pro subscription.

-- Create a new database definition
+- Create a new database definition.

-- Connect to your database
+- Connect to your database.

 Add a new subscription to your account, if you do not already have one.
-If you do have an existing RV subscription, then proceed to Step 4.

-Step 4 - Create the database definition
+Step 3: Create the database definition

 Next, define the databases to provision.
 Each row in the table represents a group of databases that share the same specification.

-To start with a single database, provide the following details:
+To start with a single database:

 - Calculating the necessary resources